Charters School is committed to promoting and supporting good mental health and wellbeing for all students and staff.

 The World Health Organisation defines mental health as: “A state of wellbeing in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.”

 At Charters, our aim is for each member of the school to be able to play a positive part in the school community, meeting challenges with resilience and working towards reaching their own potential.
 To facilitate this, we offer a range of support, education and opportunities.

-- The pastoral team (including Tutors, Heads of Year, the Special Educational Needs department, ELSA, Counselling, Safeguarding team).
+- The Pastoral team (including Tutors and Heads of Year, the Special Educational Needs department, ELSA, Counselling, Safeguarding team)

-WHAT TO DO IF YOUR CHILD IS STRUGLING WITH THEIR MENTAL HEALTH
+WHAT TO DO IF YOUR CHILD IS STRUGGLING WITH THEIR MENTAL HEALTH

 Your first point of contact is your child’s Tutor.
 They will be able to connect you to the appropriate member of staff in school relative to your child’s individual circumstances.
 If this isn’t appropriate because of the nature of the issue, then please contact the Head of Year.

 Students are also able to email email@example.com to start their own conversation around something that is troubling them.
 All emails to this account are monitored and followed up.